Construction and Renovation Noise

 More on noise management measures throughout Hong KongText of the Noise Control Ordinance

 Hong Kong is characterized by its compact townscape, dynamic growth and large-scale infrastructure development.
 While many construction projects are fulfilling various planning and economic needs, they inevitably generate construction noise to the neighbourhood and very often the noise problems could only be mitigated through the use of quieter methods and equipment, as well as effective and innovative noise mitigation measures.
-EPD actively encourage wider adoption of quieter construction methods and use of quieter and more environmentally friendly construction equipment among builders.
+EPD actively encourage wider adoption of quieter construction methods and use of quieter and more environmentally friendly construction equipment, such as Quality Powered Mechanical Equipment (QPME), among builders.

 Construction Noise Permits